Cryptoanalysis & Decypher of Vigenere code

 VP, when decyphered becomes : ET

-UA, when decyphered becomes : ET
+when decyphered becomes : ET

 VJ, when decyphered becomes : ET